bvela0925/MSP1/README.md

-Attempt to avoid any obstacles, like cars, by pressing the space bar to keep Mr Flaps afloat!
+Attempt to avoid any obstacles by pressing the arrow up key to keep Mr Flaps flapping!